Company Setup: How Do I Know My Company Tax Deposit Frequency?

 To Set Up Your Payroll Deposit Frequency in Patriot Software

 If you are a Full-Service Payroll customer, all taxes will be deposited for you, but you must enter your deposit frequency for each tax.
+To avoid IRS penalties from wrong deposit frequency selections, we default new accounts to semi-weekly deposits.
 For instructions, see Entering Your Tax Deposit Frequency in Patriot Software.

 In Patriot Software, you may only select either a Monthly or Semi-Weekly federal income tax deposit frequency in the Tax Deposit Frequency page.
 If your business has less than $2500 in federal taxes in a quarter, even though the IRS allows you to deposit quarterly, you should select “Monthly.”
 This is a built-in safeguard in case your tax liability increases in the future.